 For example, many organizations have tightly coupled APIs with serverless infrastructure, causing issues when they want to move away from a specific vendor.

 Similarly, many companies use specific cloud services and couple them with serverless architecture.
-For example, AWS cloud services work best with their serverless offerings.
+For example, Azure cloud services work best with their serverless offerings like Azure Functions and Logic Apps.

 #3.
 Opinionated application design